 If you’re working with bigger lenses, like the Sigma 120-300mm F2.8 Sports DG APO OS HSM, which weights nearly 10 lbs, you have to make sure your tripod can hold all the weight.
 A tripod I would definitely recommend is the Gitzo lightweight Traveler Series 1 Carbon Fiber.

-Carbon fibre tripods are also much more comfortable to use in cold weather conditions.
+Carbon fiber tripods are also much more comfortable to use in cold weather conditions.
 They’re not affected by low temperatures the same way that aluminum ones are.

 When it comes to tripods for wildlife photography, I would definitely suggest investing in a quality tripod that is light enough to carry and strong enough to hold all your camera equipment.
 You won’t regret the investment.